 In addition to launching two new digestive health tests to support your digestive health, we’re also committed to breaking down some of the misconceptions around food-related conditions.

 While it’s true that food sensitivities can make you rather uncomfortable, it’s important to note that food allergies can be potentially life-threatening.
 That’s why it’s important to be aware of the differences between the two, and know what symptoms to look out for.

-To better understand the differences between food sensitivity, food allergies, and another well-known but often misinterpreted autoimmune response known as celiac disease, we spoke to Registered Dietitian Nutritionist and Everlywell Consultant, Heather Hanley.
+To better understand the differences between food sensitivity, food allergies, and celiac disease, we spoke to Registered Dietitian Nutritionist, Heather Hanley.

-Below, Heather cuts through the confusion to break down the distinctions between symptoms between these three food issues, available testing options, and how to best deal with them:
+Below, Heather cuts through the confusion to break down the distinctions between symptoms between these three food issues, testing and screening options, and how to best navigate each one.